 The following are different alert scenarios that can be managed through Lumigo's Alert Policies:

 You have a batch processor built on AWS Lambda that is driven by a single function.
 This function is only active when batches are processed, at which point multiple failures are generated in a row.
-Using a notification frequency value of "24 hours" prevents your slack channel from receiving hundreds of notifications by reducing the notification period to once every 24 hours.
+Using a notification frequency value of 24 hours prevents your slack channel from receiving hundreds of notifications by reducing the notification period to once every 24 hours.

-- You have a business-critical function that drives your payment platform integration.
+You have a business-critical function that drives your payment platform integration.
 When this Lambda function fails, you have to know immediately - every failure is critical.
-Using a notification frequency value of "Every Error" lets you receive each alert as the failures occur, generating emails to support and notifications in PagerDuty as needed.
+Using a notification frequency value of Every Error lets you receive each alert when the failures occur, generating emails to support and notifications in PagerDuty as needed.

 Prevent alert emails from going to spam

 While the spam filters for email providers are pretty good, sometimes they make mistakes in flagging emails as spam.
 Here's how to make sure alerts emails don't land in your spam folder: